DhanyaMaryBoban/Data-Analyst-Internship-Task1-Data-Cleaning-and-Preprocessing/README.md

 ## ✅ Deliverables
 - Cleaned dataset (ready for analysis)
-- Jupyter Notebook with code and outputs
+- PDF from google colab of code and outputs that performed in Jupyter Notebook
 - Short summary of changes

 ## 🎯 Learning Outcomes